See's Candies: History

 The family opened the first See's Candies shop and kitchen at 135 North Western Avenue in Los Angeles in November 1921.
-They had twelve shops by the mid-1920s and operated thirty shops during the Great Depression.
-See's first white and black "all porcelain" store was opened in Bakersfield, California on May 1, 1941.

-In 1936 See's opened a shop in San Francisco.
-It moved operations to make creams and truffles (60% of product sales) to South San Francisco in order to take advantage of the location's cold weather.
+They had 12 shops by the mid-1920s and operated thirty shops during the Great Depression.
+See's first white and black "all porcelain" store was opened in Bakersfield, California, on May 1, 1941.
+In 1936, See's opened a shop in San Francisco.
+It moved operations to make creams and truffles (60% of product sales) to South San Francisco in order to take advantage of the region's cooler average temperatures compared to southern California.